Creating objects

 Section titled “Output”By default, the CLI prints a one-line confirmation including the new server-assigned id:

 Created Domain xyz789If the server returns additional properties (for example, a generated API key, app password, or DKIM keypair), those are rendered below the confirmation using the same form-driven view as get.
-This matters in cases where the value is shown only once and must be captured immediately:
+This matters in cases where the value is shown only once and must be captured immediately.
+The ApiKey and AppPassword objects do not take an explicit owner field; the credential is attached to the principal that authenticates the CLI request, so a separate accountId is neither supplied nor accepted:

 See also